English Language Learners

-The Title III Improvement Plan documents MVUDS's improvement plan for instruction for English Language Learners.
+The Title III Improvement Plan documents MVUSD's improvement plan for instruction for English Language Learners.
 There are specific sections in the plan for improvement in instructional practices in elementary, middle, and high school.
 Download the Title III Improvement Plan

 - All children must be taught in English.

 - All teachers must use English as the "overwhelming" language in the classroom.

 - Teachers must employ sheltered English instructional techniques

 English language learners obtain access to the core curriculum through English; however, curriculum and instruction are modified to be more understandable to non-native speakers of English.
 This program does not provide for the development of literacy in the native language as instruction is delivered overwhelmingly in English.

 English language learners may be enrolled in the Structured English Language Immersion Program, the duration of which is intended not to exceed one year.
 If, however, a student has not achieved a reasonable level of English language proficiency and academic performance (as determined by the district's multiple assessment measures), he/she may remain in the Structured English Immersion Program longer than one year or until reasonable English language fluency has been acquired.
 This provision is intended to ensure that no student exits the Structured English Language Immersion Program prematurely.